Divicoin/divi-seeder/README.md

-XSN Seeder
+Divi Seeder
 ====================

-xsn-seeder is a crawler for the XSN Core network, which exposes a list of reliable nodes via a built-in DNS server, or instead just generates that list to push to a remote CloudFlare server.
+divi-seeder is a crawler for the Divi Core network, which exposes a list of reliable nodes via a built-in DNS server, or instead just generates that list to push to a remote CloudFlare server.